dirkmueller/kiwi-1/doc/source/working_with_kiwi.rst

 #. **Execute the user-defined script** :file:`config.sh`.

    At the end of the preparation stage the script :file:`config.sh` is executed (if present).
-It is run in the top level of directory of the target root tree.
+It is run in the top level directory of the target root tree.
 The script's primary function is to complete the system configuration, for example to activate services.
 See :ref:`image-customization-config-sh` section for further details.